maximelebastard/drone-gcloudfunctions-plugin/README.md

 ## Secrets

-Create a Google Cloud service account that have the bucket permissions.
+Create a Google Cloud service account that has the gcloud functions deployment permissions.

 Make sure its content is exposed through the GCLOUD_CREDENTIALS secret.